 Shorten Your URL

-The next on our list of B2B SEO strategies for Blog to help you get higher ranking and more organic traffic is using a shorter URL.
+The next on our list of B2B SEO strategies for Blogs to help you get a higher ranking and more organic traffic is using a shorter URL.

 Google is using over 200 ranking factors to determine where to position your blog posts between others and of course, some are less of the ranking factor than others, but still paying attention to SEO details is essential to get you in the top 10 in Google.